natalieagus/50005/docs/OS/02-os-roles.md

 ## Vectored Interrupt vs Polled Interrupt Scenarios

-Polled interrupts are **generally** suitable in simple systems with a **limited** number of devices and **low** interrupt rates.
+Polled interrupts are **generally** suitable in simple systems with a **limited** number of devices and **low** interrupt rates or **predictable** and moderate interrupt rates.
 For example, in embedded systems with a single or a few devices generating interrupts infrequently, such as basic sensor input or user interactions, polled interrupts can be sufficient.

 Vectored interrupts are commonly used in more **complex** systems with **multiple** devices generating interrupts frequently.
 They are suitable when efficient handling of multiple interrupts and reduced latency are crucial, such as in high-performance systems, real-time operating systems, or systems with time-sensitive tasks.